sidharth-085/DishBook/README.md

 ## Tech Stack

-- **Navigation component** : one activity contains multiple fragments instead of creating multiple activites.
+- **Navigation component** : One activity contains multiple fragments instead of creating multiple activities.

-- **Retrofit** : making HTTP connection with the rest API and convert meal json file to Kotlin/Java object.
+- **Retrofit** : Making HTTP connection with the REST API and converting meal JSON file to Kotlin/Java object.

-- **Room** : Save meals in local database.
+- **Room** : Save meals in the local database.

-- **MVVM & LiveData** : Saperate logic code from views and save the state in case the screen configuration changes.
+- **MVVM & LiveData** : Separate logic code from views and save the state in case the screen configuration changes.

-- **Coroutines** : do some code in the background.
+- **Coroutines** : Do some code in the background.

-- **view binding** : instead of inflating views manually view binding will take care of that.
+- **View Binding** : Instead of inflating views manually view binding will take care of that.

 - **Glide** : Catch images and load them in imageView.